-Six sections of waterway were visited and described (Table 13).
-The sample sites can be seen in Map 4 (page 44).
+Six sections of waterway were visited and described (Table 13); sample sites are shown on Map 4 (page 48).
 A simple physical habitat assessment (PHA) was carried out at each, the result given in the final column of Table 13 (the maximum possible score for this method is 140).
-Photos are presented in Appendix 5, page 57.
+Photos are presented in Appendix 6, page 62.